Career Development Process

 - Can articulate a career plan consistent with chosen academic programs

-- Plan to work after graduation and are developing job search strategies, utilizing the Career Center as part of this process
+- Plan to work after graduation and are developing job search strategies, utilizing the Center for Career and Professional Development as part of this process

 - Plan to attend graduate school or professional school and are seeking admission